yamchips/issue-tracker/Learning-notes.md

 Change the class name of arrow icon.

+### Handle search parameter error

+If we manually modify search url, current code returns error.
+Check the orderBy and sortOrder parameter before sending them to prisma.

 ## Further work

 1. Update the status of an issue in edit issue page